-There are four heads of House and an overall Senior Head of House.
+There are four Heads of House and an overall Senior Head of House.

-Every pupil and staff member at Mount House School is assigned a House.
+Every student and staff member at Mount House School is assigned a House.
 The House system is a long-standing institution that creates competition, promotes good work and behaviour, encourages teamwork, provides opportunities to take on responsibilities and brings everyone in the school together.

 The students in the lower years have the benefit of the Lower Sixth Form Guardians.
 These act like a ‘buddy system’ for students in lower years.
 Their aim is to welcome boys and girls and help them to feel more comfortable and secure at Mount House.
 It will be a strong and warm bond, providing a friendly face to see in the corridors and someone with whom they can be a friend or with whom they can share a worry.
 The Guardians are students from Lower Sixth Form (Year 12) who know how it feels to be new in a school.
 It is a voluntary programme that your son/daughter may join at the start of the year.